maliMirkec/personal-website/site/articles/how-to-create-crooked-shadow.md

 Here's the desired design for the hero section with crooked border (notice the crooked shadow at the bottom):

-> {cldnry crooked-shadow_rozyr7.jpg "Crooked background example." %}
+{% cldnry "crooked-shadow_rozyr7" "Crooked background example." %}

 Let's break this into smaller modules:
 - hero block